skiffer/hydra-docgpt.ai/privacy_gpt_slides.md

 Also it uses scope https://www.googleapis.com/auth/userinfo.email for identifying you at the backend part for tracking requests limits only.
 We do not share your email with any third party.
 The requests provided in text boxes for generating will be used in AI model provider OpenAI (https://openai.com).

-The requests provided in text boxes: "Type your topic", "Provide additional content (optional)", "Output Language", "Slides", "Professional tone"  for requesting data at openai.com.
+The requests provided in text boxes: "Type your topic", "Provide additional content (optional)", "Output Language", "Slides"  for requesting data at openai.com.

 ### Why does "Slides™ AI GPT" need those permissions?